awslabs/threat-composer/docs/AI-CLI-MCP.md

 - **Model**: Claude Sonnet 5 (`global.anthropic.claude-sonnet-5`)
 - **Service Tier**: Standard on-demand (default)

+Claude Sonnet 5 always applies adaptive reasoning.
+Reasoning tokens are billed as output tokens, so output usage is higher than for a model without reasoning.

 **Estimated costs** vary based on codebase size and complexity.
 A typical threat model generation may use 500,000-1,500,000+ tokens depending on the project.

 For current pricing information, see: